Dusty Baker returning to Giants as special adviser

 SAN FRANCISCO (KGO) --Former San Francisco Giants manager Dusty Baker is returning to the team as a special adviser to Larry Baer.
-He will also be reporting to Giants Executive Vice Presidents Brian Sabean,
+He will also be reporting to Giants Executive Vice Presidents Brian Sabean and performing duties on both the baseball and business sides for the team.

 The announcement took place at the 2018 Play Ball luncheon, a benefit for the Giants Community Fund.